top of page

 How to Make the Perfect Espresso, Like a Real Italian Barista

-Making a simple cup of coffee isn’t exactly rocket science.
-Making an excellent cup of coffee, howevereven if you don’t have a 2000$ professional coffee machine at home, is a slightly more complicated task.
-But it can be done!
-After so many years in Italy, I’ve come to realize that good technique is, in many cases, 70% of a job well done.
-So, when the time came to learn how to make a delicious espresso like a true Italian barista, I turned to my friend Michele Paolicchi, the owner and manager of Capatosta cafe, in Pisa, Tuscany.
+Brewing a simple cup of coffee isn’t exactly rocket science.
+However, crafting an exceptional cup—especially without a $2000 professional coffee machine—can be a bit more challenging.
+Yet, it’s entirely achievable!
+After spending many years in Italy, I’ve learned that good technique accounts for about 70% of a job well done.
+So, when I decided to master the art of making a delicious espresso like a true Italian barista, I reached out to my friend Michele Paolicchi, the owner and manager of Capatosta Café in Pisa, Tuscany.

 how to make a good espresso: tips from an Italian barista